 Field has capped daily attendance at 25 percent, install floor markers to ensure social distancing and masks are required inside the museum.
 High-touch areas and screen interactives as well as the Crown Family PlayLab and smaller galleries will not be available.
 After reopening, the museum will be closed Tuesdays and Wednesdays.
 Visit the museum’s website for virtual events like “Meet a Scientist” and learn more about other STEM exhibits with “SUE Science Saturdays.”
 Free admission days have been reinstated and occur: Feb.
 25, March 8, March 11 and March 15.

 The Forge is the area’s newest high climbing adventure area, open seven days a week.
 Ice skating and outdoor dining are available with reservations.
+Kids can sign up for Spring Break Camp with daily themes March 29-April 2.

 Note: Reopened Feb.
 3